coughsyrupgit/csub-react/README.md

 Additional features:

-+ Search though the bookmarks and folders
++ Search bookmarks and folders
 + Remove bookmarks
++ During search if there is only one result press ENTER to browse website immediately
++ Configure appearence
+    + Create a unique 3-color gradient background
+    + Dark/light theme support

 ![Screenshot of CS Useful Bookmarks](./public/preview.png)